-Here is what the washer and dryer room looked like before the makeover:
+Here is what the laundry room looked like before the remodel:

 It was pretty bland.
 We had just purchased a new front loader washer and dryer, but we weren’t happy with the look of the room.
 It just didn’t do justice to the new gear in the room.
 After being inspired by various other laundry remodels on Pinterest, we took the step to makeover our laundry room.